rohanmr/HTML-CSS-Components/README.md

 # HTML-CSS-Components

+1. Download the files.
-Download the files, Open them in VS code, and Run it on Live Server.
+2. Open them in VS code.
+3. And Run it on Live Server.

 Install VS cose Extension Live Server.